chutsu/papers/deep_learning.md

   dependencies with gradient descent is difficult.
 IEEE transactions on neural networks, 5(2), 157-166.][BengioEtAl1994]

+- [LeCun, Y., & Bengio, Y. (1995).
+Convolutional networks for images, speech, and time series.
+The handbook of brain theory and neural networks, 3361(10), 1995.][LeCunBengio1995]

 - [Hochreiter, S. (1998).
 The vanishing gradient problem during learning recurrent neural nets and problem solutions.
 International Journal of Uncertainty, Fuzziness and Knowledge-Based Systems, 6(02),